 To line, cut out two layers of lining fabric and insert into glove before adding cuff.

+I hope you enjoyed making your own mittens!
 I love upcycling sweaters into new items.
 A few of my previous projects include: